jdberry/tag/README.md

 * Wherever a "file" is expected, a list of files may be used instead.
 These are provided as separate parameters.
 * Note that directories can be tagged as well, so directories may be specified instead of files.
 * The operation selector --add, --remove, --set, --match, --list, or --find may be abbreviated as -a, -r, -s, -m, -l, or -f, respectively.
 All of the options have a short version, in fact.
 See see the synopsis above, or output from help.
-* If no operation selector is given, the operation will default to *list*
+* If no operation selector is given, the operation will default to *list*.
+* For compatibility with Finder, tags are compared in a case-insensitive manner.
+* If you plan to pipe the output of **tag** through **xargs**, you might want to use the -0 option of each.

 Omissions
 ---
 The following features are contemplated for future enhancement:

-* A -0 option to specify NUL separated output for use with xargs
 * A man page
 * A binary installer
-* The ability to display and/or set tag colors

-But the command is very usable in current form, modulo your testing.